 - They follow a person in or about a public place or places; or

 Sexual harassment is an especially egregious form of misconduct.
-Matters involving gender-based misconduct, including sexual assault and harassment, are addressed separately pursuant to Relay’s Gender-Based Misconduct Policy and Procedures.
-Matters will be referred to Relay’s Title IX coordinator, Dr. Nichelle Bowes, by submitting a support request or sending an email to firstname.lastname@example.org.
+Matters involving gender-based misconduct, including sexual assault and harassment, are addressed separately pursuant to Relay’s Gender-Based Misconduct Policy and Gender-Based Misconduct Procedures.
+Matters will be referred to Relay’s Title IX coordinator, Dr. Nichelle Bowes, by submitting a support request or sending an email to email@example.com.

 Investigation and Remediation

 All reports of harassment will be promptly investigated.
 If an informal, administrative resolution is mutually acceptable to all parties and can resolve the matter, it will be implemented.
 If this is not achieved, then Relay will investigate the matter and, if appropriate, determine the corrective action to be taken.
-Either party to the process may request an appeal of the corrective action taken if not satisfied with the process, the determination, or the sanction imposed.
+Either party involved in the process may request an appeal of the corrective action taken if not satisfied with the process, the determination, or the sanction imposed.